meteor/demo-starter/intro-demo-notes.md

 * I can call minimongo directly from the browser console...
 * And look, it's already in the DOM!
 What happened here?
-	* We inserted in minimongo
+	* We inserted it in the database
-	* It synchronized to the master database on the server
-	* The server relayed the change back via the subscription
+	* The change triggered a rerendering of the DOM using Meteor's Blaze (the view layer).
-	* Meteor's Blazer (the view layer), detected the change and rerendered the DOM based on our template.
 	* This ability to rerun and rerender is called reactivity, and it's built into Meteor all the way to the server
 * We can also do this from the mongo console.
 The meteor tool will help me open the console.